Tape repair and recovery

 Stored correctly, magnetic tape will probably outlast its recordable optical counterpart, DVD.
-But tape is not going to last forever and the number of machines available to play these tapes is finite, and to further complicate the issue, the people with the knowledge and skills to maintain these machines are few and far between, the sooner tapes are digitized, the better.
+But tape is not going to last forever and the number of machines available to play these tapes is finite, and to further complicate the issue, the people with the necessary knowledge and skills to maintain these machines are few and far between, the sooner tapes are digitized, the better.

 With over 30 years of experience working with magnetic tape we have learned a few lessons and have developed and perfected various techniques to clean and recover tape.

 This gallery is a small sample of some of the tapes we’ve cleaned and successfully digitized.
+In some cases, we have transferred the magnetic tape to new cases or reels to successfully digitize the material.

 We have specialist tape splicing blocks, custom built jigs and other equipment specifically designed and built to clean and splice magnetic tape.